 Because the formwork itself is lightweight and easy to transport, installation requires less heavy equipment and labor compared to traditional methods.
 This is an additional reason why FFC is especially efficient for challenging environments.

-The success of fabric formed concrete lies in its simple yet effective material design, combining geotextile fabric and concrete mix.
+The performance of fabric form concrete comes from a simple but effective material design that combines geotextile fabric and a concrete mix.

 - Geotextile Fabric: A durable, permeable textile that acts as both the mold and filter, controlling the shape of the final concrete structure while allowing water and air to escape.